PhantomChain/docs/docs/guidebook/core/data-models.md

 ## Delegate

-Though delegates are treated as their own data type in the ARK Public API, in their implementation delegates are nothing more than wallets whose owners have registered a delegate username.
+Though delegates are treated as their own data type in the PHANTOM Public API, in their implementation delegates are nothing more than wallets whose owners have registered a delegate username.

 They share all fields in common with the Wallet data structure, with a few extra fields: